NightscoutFoundation/xDrip/WatchGuide.md

 The watch XDrip Prefs app is used to set the xDrip+ wear app preferences.

 The following list the new preferences used in the standalone version.
-* BT Settings - provides the Wear Integration preferences listed above.
+* XDrip BT Settings - provides the Wear Integration preferences listed above and the following:
   - XDrip G5 Settings - similar to those provided by the xDrip+ app, such as **Scan for G5 Contantly**.
 As with the xDrip+ app, they should only be enabled if the watch has connectivity issues.
 For example, the Sony Smartwatch 3 (SW3) does not require any of these setting.
     - The one exception is the **Auth G5/Read**.
 This should be enabled if using the latest, Dexcom G5 transmitter firmware (released in November 2016, firmware 1.0.4.10, or newer than firmware 1.0.0.17).